+CHAPTER 5

-CHAPTER 5: DISCUSSION
+DISCUSSION

-5.1 THE EFFECTS OF PRE- TREATMENTS ON GERMINATION O E. ABYSSINICA
+5.1 THE EFFECTS OF PRE- TREATMENTS ON GERMINATION OF E. ABYSSINICA

 The effects of pre-treatment on germination percentage of E. abyssinica were shown in fig 4.1.the highest germination percentage was recorded on sulphuric acid pre-treated seeds followed by hot water treated seeds.
-Similar results were reported by Laurent and Chamshama (1997) in Tanzania where E.abyssinica recorded 84% germination.
-The lowest germination percentage was recorded on lukewarm water and control .
-This differs with the study by Laurent and Chamshama (1997) where no germination was recorded on seeds without any pre-treatment.
+Similar results were reported by N. Laurent and S.A.O Chamshama in Tanzania where E.abyssinica recorded 84% germination.
+The lowest germination percentage was recorded on cold water and control.
+This differs with the study by N Laurent and S.A.O Chamshama where no germination was recorded on seeds without any pre-treatment.
 Both hot water and sulphuric acid are known to break dormancy that inhibit water uptake hence germination.
-The fact that E.abyssinica seed were 80% viable through hot water and sulphuric acid pre-treatments shows that dormancy is the limiting factor of germination of E. abyssinica.
+The fact that E. abyssinica seed were 80% viable through hot water and sulphuric acid pre-treatments shows that dormancy is the limiting factor of germination of E. abyssinica.
 Seed dormancy of leguminous plants is related to permeability of the seed coat to water.
 This hard seed coat structure restricts entry of moisture into the seeds therefore pre-treatment with sulphuric acid facilitates germination.
 The results of this study are similar to the results that were obtained in Ethiopian on experiments of acid treatments in variation of duration for several Ethiopian species (Teketay ,1996).
-However, Schmidt, (2000) reported that time of exposure to acid treatment is critical and needs to be quantified as hardness of the seed coats differs with species.
+However, Schmidt, 2000 reported that time of exposure to acid treatment is critical and needs to be quantified as hardness of the seed coats differs with species.
 Hot water treatment recorded the second largest germination percentage.
-Hamilton and Midcap (1999) reported that hot water temperatures have to differ with species since some exposed embryo might become denatured in excessive hot temperatures.
-However, low germination across the different pretreatment methods might be a result of low moisture content.

-5.2 NURSERY GROWTH PERFOMANCE OF E.ABYSSINICA ACROSS DIFFERENT PRE-TREATMENTS presented highest root collar diameter and height .Seedlings which presented superior root collar diameter and height development assure better quality plantlets since collar diameter is very important in evaluating the potential of the seedlings to survive after transplanting to the field.
-Results from this study conformed slow growth on seedlings pre-treated to lukewarm water, hot water and control .Growth performance in the nursery is affected by a number of factors including pest and disease control, watering regimes, weeds among others.
-According to Olatunji et al., (2013) sulphuric acid has effects on root collar diameter and height and this might be due the high desiccant effect of the acid on the coat of the seed which therefore allows easy uptake of water and oxygen diffusion .El- Jahany et al., (2009) argues that seedlings raised from seeds treated with sulphuric acid has best vegetative characters in terms of root collar diameter and height.
+Hamilton and Midcap, 1999 reported that hot water temperatures have to differ with species since some exposed embryo might become denatured in excessive hot temperatures.
+However low germination across the different pre-treatment methods might be a result of low moisture content height development assure better quality plantlets since collar diameter is very important in evaluating the potential of the seedlings to survive after transplanting to the field.
+Results from this study conformed slow growth on seedlings pre-treated to cold water, hot water and control .Growth performance in the nursery is affected by a number of factors including pest and disease control, watering regimes, weeds among others.
+According to Olatunji et al., (2013) sulphuric acid has effects on root collar diameter and height and this might be due the high desiccant effect of the acid on the coat of the seed which therefore allows easy uptake of water and oxygen diffusion .El- Jahany et al., (2009) argues that seedlings raised from seeds treated with sulphuric acid has best vegetative characters in terms of rcd and height.
 Lack of significant differences across the other three pre-treatments suggests that the pre-treatment methods do not have effects on growth performance of seedlings except on germination.
 The results obtained from this study accept the null hypothesis that there is no significant difference in nursery growth across different pre-treatment methods.